sleroy/restful-keystone/README.md

 **`after` behaves identical to `before` except for one thing:**

-By default restful-keystone will send the response, but any method that receives `after` middleware will have to have additional middleware to send the response.
+By default restful-keystone-onode will send the response, but any method that receives `after` middleware will have to have additional middleware to send the response.
 This is to allow maximum flexibility, otherwise you wouldn't be able to manipulate the results before they're sent.

 ```js
 restful.expose({